-For the year ended December 31 2014 2013
+For the year ended December 31 2015 2014

-Balance, beginning of the year \$ 52,058 \$ 62,182
+Balance, beginning of the year \$ 4,409 \$ 52,058

-Losses recovered relating to contracts written in:
+Losses incurred (recovered) relating to contracts written in:

+Current year 2,271

-Prior year (133) (9,692)
+Prior year (133)

-Total losses recovered (133) (9,692)
+Total losses incurred (recovered) 2,271 (133)

 Losses paid relating to contracts written in:

-Prior year (47,516) (432)
+Prior year (2,612) (47,516)

-Total losses paid (47,516) (432)
+Total losses paid (2,612) (47,516)

-Balance, end of the year \$ 4,409 \$ 52,058
+Balance, end of the year \$ 4,068 \$ 4,409

 As discussed in Note 7(d), the Company is exposed to losses arising from catastrophic events.
+During 2015, the Company established a loss reserve in regards to the Tianjin explosion in China.
 After a catastrophic event occurs, loss reserves are estimated by management through analysis of contracts which may be exposed to the event.
-The in-depth analysis generally involves an assessment of industry losses for the event and an assessment of the impact of the event on reinsured counter parties through discussions with, and by review of information reported by, the counter parties.
+The in-depth analysis generally involves an assessment of industry losses for the event and an assessment of the impact of the event on reinsured counterparties through discussions with, and by review of information reported by, the counterparties.
 Losses are assessed both on an individual basis and in the aggregate.
 The amounts reserved are sensitive to the assessment of the severity of an insured event and, therefore, losses may be settled for amounts lesser or greater than reported, and the difference may be material.